How to Negotiate Medical Bills in Collections [7-Step Playbook]

 Debt sold or assigned to third-party collector.
 Likely on credit report.
 Focus shifts to validation, settlement, and credit repair.

 Statute of Limitations: Medical debt typically has a 3-6 year statute of limitations depending on your state.
 After this period, the debt is "time-barred" and collectors cannot sue you, though they can still attempt to collect.
+Check your state's specific rules.

 Step 2: Debt Validation Request Script and Letter